 Pellet grills use about 400-500 watts upon startup.
 After the wood pellets are lit up, the igniter goes off, and the electricity consumption Is between 50 and 75 watts.

 Pellet grills are worth the price for those who want to bake or grill.
 They are cheaper to operate than electrical and charcoal grills.
 Ideally, the cost of running the pellet grills depends on the number of pellets consumed.
-And this in combination with the type of pellets used and the size of the pellet grill.
+And this is in combination with the type of pellets used and the size of the pellet grill.

-Overall, the pellet grills cost less to operate compared to gas and electric grills.
+Overall, pellet grills cost less to operate compared to gas and electric grills.
 On average the cost of using a pellet grill comes down to about $3 per hour.

 Robert Chill loves to cook on pellet grills and uses all types of recipes and techniques to cook some awesome food.
 With his experience, he is able to share many reviews, tips, and ideas on how to buy a pellet grill.
 You can read more about him here